 - G. Private yard sales and auctions. - H. Growth and harvesting of forest products are permitted.
 This includes the clearing of land for a dwelling, bonafide agricultural, wildlife management, and silvicultural purposes and other uses permitted in the District and by special exception.
-(See Section 403.) - I. Non-Commercial outdoor recreational activities such as hunting, fishing, hiking, cross-country skiing, snowmobiling and sailing groups. - J. Accessory uses customarily incidental to A through I of this section, including accessory dwelling units. - K. Minimum lot size shall be one (1) acre except for dwellings, in which minimum lot size shall be one (1) acre per dwelling unit with on-lot water and sewer supply, but may be one-half acre lot size for a dwelling where municipal water and sewer are used. - L. No structure shall be located nearer than twenty (20) feet from any edge of a lot line contiguous to a street or fifteen (15) feet from any other lot boundary or shall be higher than 35 feet or two stories.
+(See Section 403.) - I. Non-Commercial outdoor recreational activities such as hunting, fishing, hiking, cross-country skiing, snowmobiling and sailing groups. - J. Accessory uses customarily incidental to A through I of this section, including accessory dwelling units. - K. Minimum lot size shall be one (1) acre except for dwellings, in which minimum lot size shall be one (1) acre per dwelling unit with on-lot water and sewer supply, but may be one-quarter (1/4) acre lot size for a dwelling where municipal sewer is used. - L. No structure shall be located nearer than twenty (20) feet from any edge of a lot line contiguous to a street or fifteen (15) feet from any other lot boundary or shall be higher than 35 feet.
 This provision shall not apply to conventional television antennas, lightning rods, cupolas, steeples, or chimneys.
 An exception to the 20-foot setback may be granted only where a new dwelling is constructed beside or between two dwellings with modest pre-zoning front setback.
-Here the minimum setback may be reduced to within the five (5) feet of the average setback. - M. No structure shall be placed, located, or constructed within fifty feet from the seasonal high water line of any river, stream, wetland, lake or public pond, and no dock may be located nearer than 25 feet from a side lot line.
+Here the minimum setback may be reduced to within the five (5) feet of the average setback. - M. No structure shall be placed, located, or constructed within fifty feet from the seasonal high water line of any river, stream, lake, public pond or wetland, except for designated Prime Wetlands where the setback shall be one hundred (100) feet.
+No dock may be located nearer than 25 feet from a side lot line.
 Dry hydrants, culverts and bridges may be permitted by Planning Board and with State permits as required. - N. At least two (2) on-lot parking spaces shall be provided for each dwelling unit of three bedrooms or less and one (1) additional parking space for each additional bedroom.
-Each individual open-air parking space shall be at least ten (10) feet wide and twenty (20) feet long. - O. Multi-family dwellings consisting of three (3) or more dwelling units require Site Plan approval by the Planning Board. - P. The width of any lot shall be a minimum of 75 feet at the public right-of-way and a minimum of 100 feet at the front of the proposed building. - Q. Cluster development is permitted as per Section 405.
+Each individual open-air parking space shall be at least ten (10) feet wide and twenty (20) feet long. - O. Multi-family dwellings consisting of three (3) or more dwelling units require Site Plan approval by the Planning Board. - P. The width of any lot shall be a minimum of 75 feet at the street giving access to the lot. - Q. Cluster development is permitted as per Section 405.

 - S. A recreational vehicle, such as a motor home or camper, may be permitted on a lot, with an existing dwelling unit, so long as it is not used for occupancy or as a dwelling in excess of three weeks in a calendar year. - T. A recreational vehicle such as a motor home or camper, may be permitted on a lot without an existing dwelling unit, so long as sewage and gray water disposal is in accordance with State law.
-Occupancy shall be limited to six months in a calendar year. - U. No lot shall have more than one dwelling or principal building.
+Occupancy shall be limited to six months in a calendar year. - U. No lot shall have more than one principal building.